 Benefits of Pilates for core strength

 You’ll need some cushioning for your spine, especially with the exercises where you roll through your spine.
 Ideally, use an exercise mat.
-If you don’t have a mat, then use a folded blanket or something similar.
+See a buying guide here.

 In order to do Pilates correctly, you need to understand the neutral pelvis position.
 Follow the instructions below to find your neutral position.